zrecore/ZRECore/README.md

 # Installation
 Downloads can be found at https://github.com/aalbino/ZRECore/downloads Additionally, you can fork me off of http://github.com/aalbino/ZRECore/ and then check out your own fork onto your local machine using git (read below).
-*The `_install.sql` inserts the 'admin` user, with a temporary password of `password321`*
+*The `_install.sql` inserts the `admin` user, with a temporary password of `password321`*

 ## File Setup
-Extract the contents of the ZRECore download archive into /var/www/ZRECore/ (or whatever directory you plan to host these files from)
+Extract the contents of the ZRECore download archive into `/var/www/ZRECore/` (or whatever directory you plan to host these files from)
-For example, let's say you downloaded aalbino-ZRECore-a6a4749.tar.gz and extracted the archive into /home/User/Downloads/aalbino-ZRECore-a6a4749/
+For example, let's say you downloaded `aalbino-ZRECore-a6a4749.tar.gz` and extracted the archive into `/home/User/Downloads/aalbino-ZRECore-a6a4749/`

-If you are going to run this installation under /var/www/www.mywebsite.com/ you could do the following:
+If you are going to run this installation under `/var/www/www.mywebsite.com/` you could do the following:

     cd /home/User/Downloads/aalbino-ZRECore-a6a4749/
     mv * /var/www/www.mywebsite.com/

-For those of you who prefer the bleeding edge of technology, you can just check out a copy from github.com directly into /var/www/www.mywebsite.com/
+For those of you who prefer the bleeding edge of technology, you can just check out a copy from github.com directly into `/var/www/www.mywebsite.com/`

 ## Database
-The .sq3 database file location can be specified in [your installation directory]/application/configs/application.ini under the '; Database' comment
+The .sq3 database file location can be specified in `(your installation directory)/application/configs/application.ini` under the `'; Database'` comment

-You can use the default sqlite3 database file in [your installation directory]/data/sqlite/data.sq3 ...Feel free to use the sqlite3 client to open the .sq3 file and then use the `.read` command on the `_install.sql` file to restore the database to it's begining state, or use the `.read` command on whatever provided .sql file to (re)create a table.
+You can use the default sqlite3 database file in `(your installation directory)/data/sqlite/data.sq3` ...Feel free to use the `sqlite3` client to open the .sq3 file and then use the `.read` command on the `_install.sql` file to restore the database to it's begining state, or use the `.read` command on whatever provided .sql file to (re)create a table.
 Each table is individually wrapped in its own .sql file for your convenience.

-Then, move or copy data.sq3 into some directory outside your installation and update application.ini accordingly.
+Then, move or copy data.sq3 into some directory outside your installation and update `application.ini` accordingly.

 *NOTE: You are responsible for setting permissions on the copied/moved data.sq3 file in order to keep it secure, yet accessible by this application.*

 ## Virtual Host

-You will need to create two files in /etc/apache2/sites-available ...one for the HTTP version of your installation, and one for the HTTPS version.
+You will need to create two files in `/etc/apache2/sites-available` ...one for the HTTP version of your installation, and one for the HTTPS version.

-Here is a sample (HTTP) Apache2 virtual host configuration file named www.example.com (/etc/apache2/sites-available/www.example.com):
+Here is a sample (HTTP) Apache2 virtual host configuration file named `www.example.com` (usually saved as `/etc/apache2/sites-available/www.example.com`):

     <VirtualHost *:80>
         ServerName www.example.com